Single Form (Eikon): Bronze casts

 Inspired by her earlier work, Hepworth cast a bronze edition of Single Form in Lignum Vitae (BH 92) in 1962.
 The following year, she cast the 1937-38 plaster Single Form in bronze in 1963, in series of 7+1 (seven plus an artist's copy), at the Morris Singer foundry.
 To distinguish it from the original plaster sculpture, the new bronze series was named Single Form (Eikon) - the parenthetical eikon meaning "image" in Greek.
 (From the 1940s onwards, many of Hepworth's Single Form sculptures are distinguished by a parenthetical addition, such as Single Form (Dryad) (BH 132, 1945–46), or Single Form (Antiphon) (BH 187, 1953).
 Single Form (Memorial) (BH 314, 1961–62) was created as part of the UN commission for a memorial to Dag Hammarskjöld after his death.
+After the casting process, the original 1930s plaster was painted with a stippled cobalt blue and mounted on new wooden base.

 Single Form (Eikon) stands about 1.47 m tall and weighs about 77 kg, comprising a tall smooth columnar form supported on a roughly chiseled cuboid base.
 The two pieces - column and base - were cast separately and secured together with a rod and bolt.
 The column broadens from the base, rising with a broadly triangular but smoothly rounded cross-section, widest at about two-thirds of its length, before narrowing to a truncated top.

 The artist's cast, 0/7, was bought by the Metropolitan Museum of Art in 2018 to commemorate the museum's 150th anniversary.
 According to Hepworth's sculpture records, which are held by the Tate, cast 1/7 was sold privately, and cast 2/7 was sold to Mr and Mrs Peppiatt.
 Bonhams sold cast 3/7 in 2005, the first cast to be auctioned in public: it had been given by Hepworth to Eric Gibbard, the manager of the Morris Singer foundry, in 1963.
 Cast 4/7 has been held by the Kröller-Müller Museum since 1967.
 Cast 5/7 was sold in 1966 to Mrs Harry Lynde Bradley, who donated it to the Milwaukee Art Museum in 1975.
 Cast 6/7 was bought from Marlborough Fine Art in 1965 by the Government Art Collection and it is displayed in the garden of the British Ambassador's residence in Washington, DC.
 Hepworth presented cast 7/7 to the Tate Gallery in 1964.